 Souq Waqif and Falcon Souq

 You also shouldn’t miss on Falcon Souq.
-For centuries falcons been a part of the tradition and that’s where they could be obtained.
+For centuries falcons have been a part of the tradition and that’s where they could be obtained.
 There is also a falcon hospital there.
 It is interesting and at the same time disturbing for an undadicated person to see birds perched on pillars with their eyes covered and waitiing to be sold.
 Falcons are an expensive treat with some birds prices competeng to an expensive car.
 Shop owners are very friendly and welcoming, so be sure to come inside and watch the buying procedure.

 Museum of Islamic Art

-It is worth visiiting not only for it’s collection, but also for an impressive architecture created by Ieoh Ming Pei.
-Space, light and power are the first words which come to my mind if I was asked to discribe the museum.
+It is worth visiting not only for it’s collection, but also for an impressive architecture created by Ieoh Ming Pei.
+Space, light and power are the first words which come to our mind if we were asked to describe the museum.
 It also hosts a nice cafe with a great view over the new Doha.
-The entrance to the museum is free.

 A 7 km long promenade around the gulf, which connects new Doha with the old one and continues to the Hamad International Airport.
 It is where the life is pulsating, especially at the dusk hours.
 Families, couples, friends, people playing soccer or jogging – you will see it all.

 An art and culture museum is worth a visit too.
 Withing the premises you can get a ride by stopping any of the gold carts driving there en masse.
 Chapati & karak cafe is very popular among locals for take away.

-Visa.
 Most of nationalities (including Russia) are eligible to get a visa upon arrival, meaning you don’t need to organise anything in advance.
 Check over here if you need a visa.

 the easiest way is to take an Uber.
 Taxi’s are also a good alternative, but you have to be careful and always ask for “meter” or fix the rate before entering.
 Turquoise colored taxi’s have prooved to be fine.